 • Consults with the appropriate department to resolve problems or policy concerns evolving from within the sections of the program or unit supervised.

-• Assists with developing student learning/development outcomes measures for Advising and Student Development goals and objectives; collects appropriate data; and completes assessments of results assigned; recommends modifications to existing services based on outcomes.
+• Collects appropriate data and completes assessments of results assigned; recommends modifications to existing services based on outcomes.

 • Provides data on area usage and materials needed for the unit budget.